Custodial vs Non-Custodial Wallets for Crypto Ownership

 Non-custodial wallets allow you to connect to decentralized applications (dApps), use DEX aggregators, and collect NFTs, all without giving up control.

-A Web3 wallet acts as your universal login across Solana, Ethereum, Polygon, BNB Chain, and more.
+A Web3 wallet allows you to sign transactions and interact with applications across networks such as Solana, Ethereum, Polygon, and others.
 With one tap, you can access DeFi protocols, staking pools, and DAO governance platforms.

-In a world where digital ownership defines identity, non-custodial wallets are no longer optional; they’re the foundation of Web3 freedom.
+In a world where digital ownership defines identity, non-custodial wallets have become a core building block of how many people choose to use Web3.

 When to Use Each Type of Wallet